mixxxdj/manual/source/chapters/library.rst

 This section allows you to analyze your tracks in advance of loading them into a deck.
 Analyzing tracks requires considerably CPU power and may cause skips in the audio while performing, so it helps to have your tracks analyzed before you play.
-See :ref:`library-analyze` for details.
+See :ref:`configuration-analyze` for details.

 .. _library-3rd-party: